sgmurphy/wordpress-plugins/premium-addons-for-elementor/readme.txt

 ### Advanced Media Carousel Widget
 You can now create carousel using images, videos, Elementor templates to create the carousel you want.
 Select between four animations and dozens of customization options.
 [Check it out now!](https://premiumaddons.com/elementor-advanced-carousel-widget/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

-### TikTok Feed Widget
-We recently released the UNIQUE TikTok Feed widget that helps you to get feed from your TikTok accounts and show them as a grid, masonry or carousel.
-Select between 3 neat skins.
-[Check it out now!](https://premiumaddons.com/elementor-tiktok-feed-widget/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

 ### Global Tooltips Addon
 Add icon, image gallery, Lottie animation or Elementor template as a tooltip for any element.
 You can also use the tooltips addon to create a tour steps.
 [Check it out now!](https://premiumaddons.com/elementor-tooltip-global-addon/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

 ### New: Magazine Bundle
 Smart Post Listing, Weather, World Clock, News Ticker, Tags Cloud and Recent Posts Notification widgets newly added to create the magazine website you ever dreamed.
 [Check it out now!](https://premiumaddons.com/elementor-news-magazine-widgets-bundle/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

-### Premium Templates Portal
-You can browse a wide range of Elementor page and section templates LIVE on PremiumTemplates.io [Check it out now!](https://premiumtemplates.io/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

 ### SVG Draw Widget
 You can now draw any Font Awesome icon or SVG path using Premium SVG Draw widget.
 Not just that, we have added Draw Icon option in all premium widgets that has icon option in them.
 [Check it out now!](https://premiumaddons.com/elementor-svg-draw-widget/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).